Skip to main content

 Do Filipino passport holders need a visa for Thailand?

-No. Filipino nationals are on Thailand's visa exemption list and can enter Thailand visa-free for 30 days without any prior application.
+No. Filipino nationals are on Thailand's visa exemption list and can currently enter Thailand visa-free for 60 days without any prior visa application (a reduction to 30 days is approved and pending Royal Gazette publication — verify before travel).
 This is one of the most significant travel benefits of a Philippine passport for expats living in Dubai.
 Simply carry a valid passport, return ticket, and proof of accommodation.

 Can I extend my Thailand visa exemption?